 - Garlic: you can use fresh garlic or garlic powder

-- Dried oregano: my personal favorite herb for garlic knots!
+- Dried oregano or parsley: my personal favorite herbs for garlic knots!
 You can also use Italian seasoning, thyme, rosemary, or basil instead

 Annnnd a final optional topping is some freshly grated Parmesan cheese sprinkled on top right after the garlic knots come out of the oven!